 Ask for Help

 Realize that it’s 100% okay to not be able to handle everything on your own.
 We all encounter seasons in life where we need assistance, and major transitions are typically the driving cause behind our need for “backup”.
 Don’t be afraid to ask for help when juggling a lot of change – you’re not “weak”, you’re just normal.

 I’m currently moving to a place where I know no one.
 Scary, huh?
 So the whole “help” thing isn’t readily available to me at the moment.
-To minimize my stress, I’m cutting back on my responsibilities until I hit smooth sailing again; this means: less working, less blogging, and less appointments until I get situated in my new home.
+To minimize my stress, I’m cutting back on my responsibilities until I hit smooth sailing again; this means less working, less blogging, and fewer appointments until I get situated in my new home.